 - Expenses – Keep a record of expenses and the receipts as these will be part of the ‘special damages’ section of your claim.

-In order to have a legitimate reason to make a horse riding injury claim, there are a number of things to consider to meet the criteria that will determine as to whether your claim will be valid.
+In order to have a legitimate reason to make a horse riding injury claim, there are a number of things to consider to meet the criteria that will determine whether your claim will be valid.
 You need to think about the following:

 - Was your accident someone else’s fault or your own?
 If your accident was solely due to you, then you will not have a valid claim.